Production Guide

 enabled: false

-Ensure that your external webserver/scheduler is connected to the same redis host.
-This will ensure the scheduler is aware of the workers deployed in the helm-chart.
+Ensure that your external scheduler is connected to the same redis host as workers.

 Accessing the Airflow UI